-Amphibian Life is here to sharing interesting facts and information about amphibians.
+Amphibian Life is here to share interesting facts and information about amphibians.
 But first, we need to understand what an amphibian actually is.
 Are we talking about frogs?
 Snakes?
 Reptiles?
 Fish?
 What are amphibians really?
-And what makes them different to other animals?
+And what makes them different from other animals?

 In this article, we define “amphibian”, we look at the characteristics of amphibians, and we share examples of amphibian creatures.

 Yes, Amphibians as the name suggested is derived from the word Amphibia meaning “life”.

 Amphibian word comes from the Greek word Amphibios, that means “to live a double life.

 its composition is of two words amphi meaning (both) + bios meaning (life) Creatures ‘living both in water and on land‘,

 Because of their unique ability to live both on land and in water, makes them interesting pets.

 Amphibians are cold-blooded, vertebrate animals that have an aquatic phase of life (spent in water, breathing through gills) and a terrestrial phase of life (living on land, breathing with lungs).

 - Cold-blooded means that an amphibian can’t generate its own body heat.
 Instead, their temperature varies with the temperature of the surrounding environment.